What is Academic Integrity?

 b) shall be in writing with the name of the person making the allegation attached to it.

-c) shall be delivered to the Dean or designate of the College that is responsible for the course or other academic activity to which the allegation relates.
-Where the matter falls outside the responsibility of a College, the formal allegation shall be delivered to the Provost and Vice-President (Academic).
+c) shall be delivered to the Dean, Executive Director or designate of the College or School that is responsible for the course or other academic activity to which the allegation relates.
+Where the matter falls outside the responsibility of a College or School, the formal allegation shall be delivered to the Provost and Vice-President (Academic).

-4. The Dean or designate or the Provost and Vice-President (Academic) shall deliver a copy of the allegation along with a copy of these regulations
+4. The Dean, Executive Director or designate or the Provost and Vice-President (Academic) shall deliver a copy of the allegation along with a copy of these regulations

 a) to the student(s) against whom the allegation is made (the respondent);

-b) if the student is not registered in the college responsible for the course or activity to which the allegation relates, to the Dean of the College in which the respondent is/was registered;
+b) if the student is not registered in the College or School responsible for the course or activity to which the allegation relates, to the Dean of the College or Executive Director of the School in which the respondent is/was registered;

 c) to the Head of the Department in which the alleged offence was committed;